-With a hairdryer, you may be able to soften the glue holding the mirror up.
+With a heat gun or even a hairdryer, you may be able to soften the glue holding the mirror up.
 Start by applying heat to the corners and the edges.
 It may be hard to figure out where the glue spots are in the middle of the mirror, but you know there will be glue around the edges and especially at the corners, so pay special attention to these areas.

 Prying with a Crowbar

 Many people have luck prying at the mirror with a crowbar.
 Start by sticking some shims between the wall and mirror to create a little more space between them.
 Then, wedge the crowbar at one edge of the mirror.
 Gently apply pressure to see if you can get that edge to lift from the wall.
 If you’re lucky, you’ll start to hear the glue unsticking.
 If not, keep that part of the mirror away from the wall with shims, and move to a different area of the same edge.

 You might also want to try separating the mirror from the glue with a piano wire or a guitar string.
 Slip the wire behind the mirror at one corner, and pull down with a sawing motion to cut through the glue.

 This is one DIY project you probably don’t want to do alone.
 No matter how careful you are, accidents happen, and you don’t want the mirror to come crashing down on you as you’re prying it off the wall.
 The best way to use a spotter is to have someone stand on the opposite side of the mirror from you.
 As you employ whichever unsticking method works best, your helper should very lightly touch the mirror and be ready to take its weight if it comes down.
 Wear protective gloves in case anything shatters.